andrewrapp/Esp8266/README.md

 // start listening on port 1066
 esp8266.configureServer(1066);

-// now connect and send data from a client (e.g.
+// now connect and send data from a client

 // check for data (do in loop) if (esp8266.readSerial()) {